NoNotNotes/Mneme/Garden/03/299a-home-visit.md

 tags:
   - CHN
   - TB
-description: "The nursing bag, also called the Public Health Nurse bag, is a traditional tool used during home and community visits to be able to provide care safely and efficiently."
-todo:
-  - Find reference pages
+description: "Home visits are professional, purposeful interactions that take place in the family's residence aimed at promoting, maintaining and restoring the health of the family or its members."
 ---
 **References**:
-1. **Community and Public Health Nursing**, 2nd Philippine Edition, ISBN 978-981-48-6503-6, by Earl Francis R. Sumile
+1. **Community and Public Health Nursing**, 2nd Philippine Edition, ISBN 978-981-48-6503-6, by Earl Francis R. Sumile (pp. 87–91)

 ___